 The Diversity and Inclusion Exchange was hosted on April 7th 2014 between 1:30 PM – 4:00 PM at the McNamara Alumni Center on the University of Minnesota Campus.
-82 people were in attendance.
 David Hough, County Administrator, and Ed Goetz, Director for the Center for Urban and Regional Affairs, opened the event.
 Ten speakers, five from Hennepin County and five from the University of Minnesota, presented on topics related to the main topic of Diversity and Inclusion.
 Commissioner Jan Callison made closing remarks.

 Thank you for everyone who came - Watch out for upcoming photos, videos, and reports on event on this page and our website!